andreashlarsen/BayesFit/README.md

 ```

 ### core-multishell model, two datasets
-data were simulated as described in Larsen2024 and is available in the example folder.
+Data were simulated as described in reference (Larsen, 2024) and is available in the example folder.
-to fith the simulated data of a core-multishell particle (parameters described in Larsen2024), use input_coreshell.txt:
+To fith the simulated data of a core-multishell particle, use input_coreshell.txt:
 ```
 output_fit_coreshell
 2